 Even more impressive than the numbers is the fact that many users of the PCMT systems are happy campers.
 Their ranks include both translators and nontranslators, and it is among the latter that PCMT is cutting its widest swath.
 From unsolicited testimonials received by the vendors, we learn that many people are enlisting these packages to prepare letters and memos in languages that are foreign to them.
 One user of this kind writes: "The PC-Translator is doing wonderfully, we are all satisfied."
-There seems to be a slight preference for enlisting them to produce translations of texts prepared by the user rather than to comprehend foreign texts, which are typically input by hand or by a pesky process of optical scanning.
+There seems to be a slight preference for using them to produce translations of texts prepared by the user rather than to comprehend foreign texts, which are typically input by hand or by a pesky process of optical scanning.

 Sometimes the users do not know the target language at all.
-Installed on a laptop, PCMT has served as a practical companion in social situations where language is a barrier, and it has helped travellers to get around in foreign countries.
-An American in Paris reports that he used French Assistant to explain to the caretaker of his building that the hot water was off.
-Another MicroTac user, an American priest filling in at the last minute on a cruise ship, relied on this same software to prepare his sermon in French.
-Most touching, perhaps, is the user of Italian Assistant who wrote: "Through your product I have been able to correspond with my relatives in Italy since my trip in 1990, when I was introduced to them for the first time.
-My dad passed away two years ago and my mom is too old to write."
+Installed on a laptop, PCMT has served as a practical companion in social situations where language is a barrier, and it has helped travelers to get around in foreign countries.
+An American in Paris reports that he used FRENCH ASSISTANT to explain to the caretaker of his building that the hot water was off.
+Another MicroTac user, an American priest filling in at the last minute on a cruise ship, relied on this same software to prepare his sermon in French!